mbassalbioinformatics/CnRAP/README.md

 - MEME - v5.0.5
 - python3 - v3.6.1 tested from Anaconda
 - R - v3.6.1 tested
-- ChIPseeker - v1.20.0 tested from Bioconductor.
+- ChIPseeker - v1.20.0 tested from Bioconductor

 If any version seems a little out of date its just because it got updated online and I didnt update it on my setup.
 Do I intend to update which versions are tested?
 Not planning on it for now...
 We'll see though.
 I do like to keep my tools updated though.
 If any changes I'll update here.